-Growing up black in America through Antwon Rose's eyes
+Antwon Rose's poem about growing up black in America has taken on a life of its own

 Carter, an actor who co-founded a youth-led activist group called Youth Power Collective, scanned it quickly.

-Several verses struck him, he said: "I see mothers bury their sons/I want my mom to never feel that pain."
+Several verses struck him, he said.
+Among them, the prescient lines: "I see mothers bury their sons/I want my mom to never feel that pain"

 As he read it for the first time on the courthouse steps, he could feel the energy in the air.